 To select the plugin to use:

-- 1. Open an audit project. - 2.
-Select Fortify > Configure Bugtracker.
+- 1. Open an audit project.

+- 2. Select Fortify > Configure Bugtracker.

+- 3. Select a bug tracker from the list, and then click OK.

 Note: For Jira bug tracker integration, you must restart Eclipse after you change the proxy settings.